-31 This bill permits municipalities to issue bonds upon terms set forth 32 in the ordinance.
-However, the bill provides that no such funding can 33 be guaranteed by the full faith and credit of the municipality, or any 34 other public entity.
-The bill also allows a municipality to designate a 35 county, county improvement authority, another public entity, or one or 36 more private entities to implement a PACE program on behalf of a 37 municipality.
-When so designated to a public entity, the bill 38 authorizes the public entity to designate a private entity to develop, 39 implement, administer, or finance a PACE program.
-The bill provides 40 that any agreement between a municipality, county, county 41 improvement authority, or other public entity, and a private entity is 42 subject to the "Local Public Contracts Law."
+This bill permits municipalities to issue bonds upon terms set forth in the ordinance.
+However, the bill provides that no such funding can be guaranteed by the full faith and credit of the municipality, or any other public entity.
+The bill also allows a municipality to designate a county, county improvement authority, another public entity, or one or more private entities to implement a PACE program on behalf of a municipality.
+When so designated to a public entity, the bill would further authorize the public entity to designate a private entity to develop, implement, administer, or finance a PACE program.
+The bill, as amended, provides that any agreement between a municipality, county, county improvement authority, or other public entity, and a private entity would be subject to the "Local Public Contracts Law."

-Under the bill, an entity that implements the program may issue bonds to fund PACE projects.
-The proceeds would be used to repay the debt service on the bonds and pay the projects' costs.
-The bill provides that the PACE special assessment imposed will constitute a single continuous first lien on the property paramount to all prior liens except subsequent taxes or assessments.
-If payment of the special assessment is not made, it is treated in the same manner as unpaid property taxes.
-Under the bill, the PACE special assessment may be assigned by the municipality, or other entity administering the PACE program, and the assignment transfers all of the municipality's rights, title, and interest in the PACE special assessment, as well as the rights and remedies under any special assessment agreement.
+1 Under the bill, an entity that implements the program may issue 2 bonds to fund PACE projects.
+The proceeds would be used to repay 3 the debt service on the bonds and pay the projects' costs.
+The bill, 4 as amended, provides that the PACE special assessment imposed 5 would constitute a single continuous first lien on the property 6 paramount to all prior liens except subsequent taxes or assessments.
+7 If payment of the special assessment is not made, it is treated in the 8 same manner as unpaid property taxes.
+Under the bill, as amended, 9 the PACE special assessment may be assigned by the municipality, 10 or other entity administering the PACE program, and the 11 assignment would transfer all of the municipality's rights, title, and 12 interest in the PACE special assessment, as well as the rights and 13 remedies under any special assessment agreement.